John 1:30

 day following Jesus would go forth into Galilee, and finds Phillip, and says

 unto him, Follow me.
-Now Phillip was of Bethsaida, the city of Andrew and Peter."
+Now Phillip was of Bethsaida, the city of Andrew and

-In the incidents described here in John Chapter 1, we know that Jesus is in
+Peter."
+In the incidents described here in John Chapter 1, we know

-Judea, which is the territory surrounding Jerusalem.
-Up to that time Jesus had
+that Jesus is in Judea, which is the territory surrounding Jerusalem.
+Up to

-spent most of His life in the town of Nazareth, which was a small town in
+that time Jesus had spent most of His life in the town of Nazareth, which was a

-begin His public work that was to precede His death on the cross.
+order to begin His public work that was to precede His death on the cross.

 Another reason that Jesus came to Judea at